Monthly, billed by Elasticedit

 - You purchase credits expressed in ECU, typically at a discount.

 - At every billing cycle (which takes place on the first of each month), the previous month’s usage, expressed in ECU, is deducted from your ECU balance.

-- If your ECU balance is depleted before the credit expiration date, you are invoiced for overages in arrears at list price.
-Overages are expressed in ECU like all other usage, but are converted to currency amounts for invoicing purposes.1
+- If your ECU balance is depleted before the credit expiration date, you are invoiced for on-demand usage in arrears at list price.
+On-demand usage is expressed in ECU, and is converted to currency amounts for invoicing purposes.1

 - At the end of the contract period, any credits remaining in your balance are forfeited.

 - During the contract period, you can purchase additional credits at any time (as an add-on).
-This can be done with the same discount and list price as the original purchase.
+This can be done with the same discount as the original purchase.
 Credits purchased through an add-on have the same expiration as the original purchase.2

-1 When you renew your contract or commit to a multi-year contract, any overages incurred in the years other than the last are billed with the same discount as the original purchase.
+1 When you renew your contract or commit to a multi-year contract, any on-demand usage incurred in the years other than the last are billed with the same discount as the original purchase.

 2 Purchasing credits through early renewals, or through add-ons with different expiration dates will be available in the near future.